squid314/java-game-of-life/life-steps.md

     $ java -cp build/classes/main/ org.life.Life
     $ java -cp build/libs/life.jar org.life.Life

-You'll notie that the gradle build created a `jar` file for you in addition to compiling the class we wrote earlier.
+You'll notice that the gradle build created a `jar` file for you in addition to compiling the class we wrote earlier.
 Also note that the jar is named `life.jar`.
 That is because the jar file is named for the project.
 If you want to change the name of the project (and therefore the jar file), you can create a `settings.gradle` file and add `rootProject.name = 'other'` to the file.